-That’s not to say that your success as a streamer depends solely on the rewards you offer.
+That’s not to say that your success as a streamer depends solely on the benefits you offer.
 Most creators succeed because they’ve built an audience that cares about them and because they continually work to build rapport with that audience.
-But when it comes to earning money, tapping into that audience with a great rewards mix is critical.
+But when it comes to earning money, tapping into that audience with a great benefits mix is critical.

-To help you find that mix, we’ve included 16 of the most popular (and most lucrative) rewards offered by streamers on Patreon.
-It’s up to you to decide which rewards are right for your creator business.
-These rewards drive the bulk of top Patreon streamers’ pledges (not in order—every creator’s needs are unique).
+To help you find that mix, we’ve included 16 of the most popular (and most lucrative) benefits offered by streamers on Patreon.
+It’s up to you to decide which benefits are right for your creator business.
+These benefits drive the bulk of top Patreon streamers’ pledges (not in order—every creator’s needs are unique).

 1. Private Groups, Clubs, or Chat Rooms

-TMRO is one of many streamers to offer access to a private Discord channel to patrons.
+TMRO is one of many streamers to offer access to a private Discord channel as a benefit to patrons.

 - Interaction with you, the streamer

 To facilitate those interactions, many streamers set up a private space for patrons.
 Discord, chat rooms, Facebook groups, and even Instagram have all been used to provide a space for fans.

 Pricing this reward can vary a lot depending on the creator and exactly what’s offered.
 For example, League of Legends streamer LS offers $50/mo patrons a spot in his exclusive Discord channel.
 Both he and his video editor answer (almost any) questions his patrons have.
 TMRO, which offers weekly webcasts about science and space, offers $10/webcast supporters access to the Discord where they plan the show.
 FrivolousFox ASMR takes a more nonchalant approach, offering $5/month supporters access to an active, community-centric Discord channel.